Pain Diagnosis

 What happens after my pain diagnosis?

-After receiving your pain diagnosis from Dr. Linden, he explains the findings in detail and answers questions about the condition or injury causing your pain.
-He also goes over any X-rays or other imaging tests with you to improve your understanding.
+After receiving your pain diagnosis, our specialists will explain the findings in detail and answer any questions about the condition or injury causing your pain.
+They will also review any X-rays or other imaging with you to help you better understand your diagnosis.

-Once you have all of the information you need, Dr. Linden explains your treatment options.
-If your tooth pain comes from a tooth infection or inflammation inside a tooth, root canal treatment may be necessary.
+Once you have all the information you need, our specialists will explain your treatment options.
+If your tooth pain is caused by an infection or inflammation inside a tooth, root canal treatment may be necessary.

-Tooth pain could also indicate the need for root canal retreatment.
-Most teeth heal effectively after an initial root canal treatment, but rare cases cause pain and disease much later.
-If you’ve had a past root canal and a problem develops with the tooth, root canal retreatment may be necessary.
+Tooth pain may also indicate the need for root canal retreatment.
+Most teeth heal successfully after an initial root canal treatment, but in rare cases, problems can develop later, leading to pain or infection.
+If you have had a previous root canal and experience issues with the tooth, root canal retreatment may be necessary.

 Dental pain is not something to ignore.
-For an accurate pain diagnosis and the treatment you need, call Advanced Endodontic Specialists or request an appointment online today.
+For an accurate pain diagnosis and the care you need, call Advanced Endodontic Specialists or request an appointment online today.

 Featured Treatments